Version2beta/version2beta/src/articles/why_be_functional_post.md

 > "A language that doesn't affect the way you think about programming is not worth knowing." - Alan Perlis

-While functional programming meets our simplicity test better than object oriented programming, that's only part of the advantage.
+While functional programming meets our simplicity test better than object-oriented programming, that's only part of the advantage.
 Functional programming also changes the way we approach our work, and think about the problems we're solving.
 I think the way it changes our thinking is as important as how it changes our coding.

 ### Imperative and declarative language

-Functional programming is a subset of declarative programming, and object oriented programming is a subset of imperative programming.
+Functional programming is a subset of declarative programming, and object-oriented programming is a subset of imperative programming.
 One way of thinking about the difference is whether a variable is set equal to a value, or if we are informing our program that a variable has the same value as something else.
 In imperative programs, we instruct the computer to do things: set X to 0, calculate a result, print a message.
 In declarative programs, we describe relationships between things and then ask the program to give us conclusions: There is a function like this, and X has the same value as 3, so what do we get if we solve the function with X?

 We speak in declarative language most of the time, especially with other adults.
 We share experiences ("That meeting sure was a bore!"), and talk about our feelings ("If manager Rob does that one more time, I'm gonna blow my fuse.")
 We tend to dislike adults who speak imperatively to us ("Make me a sandwich.
 Sudo make me a sandwich."[^sandwich]) and think of them as jerks.